NatasaMiric/car-specialist/README.md

 ### User Stories
 ### Wireframes

-Wireframes were created for the desktop and the mobile devices.
+Wireframes were created for desktop and mobile devices.
 Each page is individually presented for mobile and desktop screens in the following links.

 [Home page](docs/wireframes/home.png)